tharun-selvam/Obsidian-Notes/AGV Notes/ROS Exercises.md

 		   `ln -s ~/git/smb_common <link-name>`
 		 4. `source devel/setup.bash` inside `smb_ws`
 	* Launching:
-		1. The setup file must be sourced first
+		1. The setup file must be sourced first inside `smb_ws`
 		2. `cd smb_ws/src/link/smb_gazebo`  and type `roslaunch smb_gazebo smb_gazebo.launch`
 	* Commanding the vehicle:
 		 1. The command can be sent to the the bot by publishing the topic `/cmd_vel`